Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Describe the differences between a map and a vector.**

+A `map` is a associative container of key-value pairs.
+Each value is binded to a key thus we can get a value by its key.

+A `vector` is a sequential container of objects and every object has an associated index thus we can access to each object by its index.

 ## Exercise 9.5

 **Rewrite the previous program to return an iterator to the requested element.
 Note that the program must handle the case where the element is not found.**